DBase

 Originally released as Vulcan for PTDOS in 1978, the CP/M port caught the attention of Ashton-Tate in 1980.
-They licensed it and re-released it as dBASE II, and later ported it to IBM PC computers running DOS.
-On the PC platform, in particular, dBase became one of the best-selling software titles for a number of years.
-A major upgrade was released as dBase III, and ported to a wider variety of platforms, adding UNIX, and VMS.
-By the mid-1980s, Ashton-Tate was one of the "big three" software publishers in the early business software market, the others being Lotus Development and WordPerfect.
+They licensed it, re-released it as dBASE II, and later ported it to IBM PC computers running DOS.
+On the PC platform in particular, dBase became one of the best-selling software titles for a number of years.
+A major upgrade was released as dBase III and ported to a wider variety of platforms, including UNIX and VMS.
+By the mid-1980s, Ashton-Tate was one of the "big three" software publishers in the early business-software market, along with Lotus Development and WordPerfect.

 Starting in the mid-1980s, several companies produced their own variations on the dBase product and especially the dBase programming language.
 These included FoxBASE+ (later renamed FoxPro), Clipper, and other so-called xBase products.
 Many of these were technically stronger than dBase, but could not push it aside in the market.
 This changed with the poor reception of dBase IV, whose design and stability were so lacking that many users switched to other products.
-At the same time, database products increasingly used the IBM-invented SQL (Structured Query Language).
-Another factor was user adoption of Microsoft Windows on desktop computers.
-The shift toward SQL and Windows put pressure on the makers of xBase products to invest in major redesign to provide new capabilities.

 In the early 1990s, xBase products constituted the leading database platform for implementing business applications.
 The size and impact of the xBase market did not go unnoticed, and within one year, the three top xBase firms were acquired by larger software companies: